There are times in life, such as during a job interview or even a casual conversation when someone might ask you “What do you like to do for fun?”

 First, get 101 ideas of what to do for fun.
 Read through actionable tips to discover how you enjoy spending your time.
 Pick a few fun ideas to investigate if you feel like it.

-Then, find out how to answer the question of “What do you like to do for fun?” authentically and with confidence.
-Know exactly to say (and how to say it) fearlessly.
+Then, find out how to answer the question “What do you like to do for fun?” authentically and with confidence.
+Know exactly what to say (and how to say it) fearlessly.

 *This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.*